-- Faith fundamentals – Bible, Kingdom, Gospel, Community, Mission – know and state these truths in no more than two to three accurate sentences.
+- We must know and be able to state these truths in no more than two to three accurate sentences.
 From this foundational understanding and ability to articulate comes repeatability in our lives and the lives of others.
-From this simple but profound understanding comes the ability to follow up with more in depth teaching and understanding in our personal walk and tutelage of the Holy Spirit and and proper exposition of His Word.
+From this simple but profound understanding comes the ability to follow up with more in depth teaching and understanding in our personal walk through proper exposition and application of His Word and the personal tutelage of the Holy Spirit.

 - Why am I here?
 Genesis 2:15 – we are called as men to CULTIVATE and KEEP.
 This is the mandate of both men and women regarding our place as the pinnacle of God’s creation, but it was given to Adam first and as the head, it was his (and is our) responsibility.
 We as men are to be the first to cultivate and to keep, to preserve, and to protect, to create and to destroy.
 William Wilberforce, who gave most of his life to the God given task of the abolishment of the slave trade in 18th century England, was asked (upon finally, in his old age, winning that battle) “what will you do now that you have won the abolishment of the slave trade”.
 His response?
 “I shall look for something else to destroy”.

 - The spiritual forces of darkness – Ephesians 6:10-18

 - We must realize that like or not, we have enemies that are waging war against us, we must fight these enemies with a fighters heart.